-Practitioners trained prior to 2013 that have attended at least 5 days of training (2 modules) are considered fully trained (the equivalent of the current 5-day training).
-Those that have successfully completed a 3-day training are considered trained only in the module that they attended (either Riverine or Vernal Pools).
-However, in both cases we recommend that these practitioners attend a current CRAM training session (either a 1-day refresher or a full 5-day general training) since at least 5 years has elapsed since completion of their training.
+Previously trained practitioners that have attended at least 5 days of training (2 modules) are considered fully trained (meaning the equivalent of the current 5-day training).
+Previously trained practitioners that have attended a 3-day training are considered trained only in the module that they attended (most likely Riverine or Vernal Pools).
+Starting in April 2013, new practitioners will need to attend and successfully complete a 5-day format session to be considered fully trained in CRAM.

-Additionally, the Vernal Pool training remains as a separate training session due primarily to the unique nature of the metrics in the module and the plant species found in these wetlands, which limit the time frame and locations in which the training can be offered.
+The only exception to the training structure is for Vernal Pool wetlands.
+This wetland type will continue to be taught as a single wetland module, separate from the 5-day general CRAM training.
+This is due primarily to the unique nature of the metrics in the module and the plant species found in these wetlands, which limit the time frame and locations in which the training can be offered.

 View online training videos for several CRAM wetland modules.
 Please note these videos are not intended as a stand-alone CRAM training.
 They have been developed to help refresh practitioners after having taken a break from doing CRAM assessments; to assist new trainees before or after a training; or to inform practitioners that have completed a 5-day training about how other wetland modules work.

 The CRAM depressional video won the 2014 W3 Silver Award for educational training!

 2024 Training Session Details

 The 2024 training sessions will return to the pre-Covid format, with fully in-person sessions including both indoor classroom time and outdoor field time.
 Covid precautions will still be implemented as dictated by local authorities.

 Each class will have indoor in-person classroom portions on the first and second days of the class and will include short practices exercises for participants to practice the method each evening of class.
 The class agenda will be emailed two weeks before each class begins.

 The cost of each training depends on the class type, and will be paid via credit card: